keu/docs/software_versioned_docs/version-0.16/cli-reference.md

 ## astro upgrade

-Checks for the latest version of the Astronomer Software CLI, but does not perform the upgrade.
+Checks for the latest version of the Astronomer CLI, but does not perform the upgrade.

 ### Usage

 `astro upgrade`

-> **Note:** This command only checks whether or not a new version of the Astronomer Software CLI is available.
+> **Note:** This command only checks whether or not a new version of the Astronomer CLI is available.
 To actually upgrade the CLI to the latest version, run:
 >
 > ```sh
 > brew install astronomer/tap/astro